VILLASframework/documentation/org/org-VILLASframework.md

 - up to date live image for VILLASnode

 Markus M.:
-- scripts for automated testing
+- scripts for automated testing (CI tests)

 Marija:
 - List with description and config files for test cases of VILLAS framework